cdsittampalam/documentation/docs/Partner API.md

 ### Add Key to Demo Environment

 Once you have generated the API key, you add it to the demo environment area in the Swagger UI.
-The key is written to HTTP headers to ensure you can securely connect to the endpoints in the demo environment.
+The key is written to HTTP headers for connecting securely to the endpoints in the demo environment.

 The following is an example request header in cURL format: